hackur/graphcool-examples/cli-demo/README.md

 # Instructions

 ## Getting Started
-- install the CLI:
+- install the CLI

 ```sh
 npm install -g graphcool@beta
 ```

-- initialize a new project:
+- initialize a new project
 ```sh
 graphcool init # choose blank project when prompted
 ```

-- open `graphcool.yml` and get familiar with the project structure:
+- open `graphcool.yml` and get familiar with the project structure

   - `types`: type definitions, including model types (reflected in DB and API) and more types
   - `modules`: used to structure your code in logical components